Frequently Asked Questions

 What is Agronomy?

 Agronomy is the study of crops and soils.
 Its applications vary from crop production and farm management to ecological conservation or reclamation of plant and soil systems.

 What is the Agronomy Club?

-The Agronomy Club is a gathering together of students with similar interests for the purpose of learning about the agricultural industry and its advancements while enhancing social interaction.
-The Agronomy Club provides a chance for students to take an active part in their department through fund-raising projects, social events, and scholastic activities.
+The Agronomy Club is a group of students with similar interests for the purpose of learning about the agricultural industry and its advancements while enhancing social interaction.
+The Agronomy Club provides a chance for students to take an active part in their department through fundraising projects, social events, and scholastic activities.
 As an active member of the Student Activities Section of the American Society of Agronomy (SAS-ASA), the CSU Agronomy Club travels to the National and Regional meeting to participate in various contests and activities.

 Who can join the Agronomy Club?

 Any faculty, staff, graduate, or undergraduate student interested in the agricultural industry is welcome to become active and participate in the Agronomy Club.

 There is a $20.00 dues/association fee for an individual to become a member of the Agronomy Club.
 This fee also activates membership into the American Society of Agronomy national organization.
 However, everyone is invited to attend the meetings.
 On occasion, there are other out-of-pocket expenses for individuals participating in the National/Regional Meetings or for other special activities.
 Fundraising efforts help to defray the costs of these special events.